SkiFla/Eng4Prog/README.md

+Murawski, david L.
-Store the audio files in the same directory where you store the .py file. pip install required packages- should only be termcolor and playsound
+Store the audio files in the same directory where you store the .py file.
+pip install required packages- should only be termcolor and playsound.